Skip to content

 sessionKeep?: number; // session JSONL retention count

-selfBootstrap?: boolean; // internal: self-development mode
+selfBootstrap?: boolean; // internal: enables evaluate_script tool

 auth?: WebAuthnConfig; // web UI auth settings (legacy name; actual auth is RSA-OAEP)